fictorial/redis-node-client/README.md

 Please let me know if the package manager "seeds" and/or metadata have issues.
-Installation via Kiwi or NPM at this point isn't really possible since this repo is depending on a unreleased version of Node.js.
+Installation via Kiwi or NPM at this point isn't really possible since this repo depends on a unreleased version of Node.js.

 ## Running the tests